 - L'Hombre group: the first games with bidding.
 Usually the top three trumps are special - typically the black aces are permanent highest and third highest trumps, and the two or seven of trumps is second.
 There is usually a "talon" of undealt cards, which the bidder may use in various ways, depending on the bid.

-- Boston group: an offshoot the whist group, with an auction to find out who is prepared to win the greatest number of tricks; usually the highest bidder has the right to choose trumps, and tries to win at least as many tricks as were bid.
+- Boston group: an offshoot the whist group, in which the players, usually four, are divided into alliances, 1 against 3 or 2 against 2, which vary according to the outcome of the auction.
+Usually the highest bidder has the right to choose trumps, and tries to win at least as many tricks as were mentioned in the winning bid.
 Many of these games also include other types of bid, such as undertaking to lose every trick or win only one.